WHO CAN PARTICIPATE

 - Games must be submitted as a digital games playable on a web browser and created in either a free or open platform (i.e. Scratch, Gamestar Mechanic, Unity, Game Salad).
 You will be asked to specify the game platform and format in your application.

 - Games must be about one of the Challenge Themes available to your city (Kindness & Empathy, Wildlife Conservation, News Literacy, Connected Cities).

 - Each applicant must submit the application form, which requires the game URL and a written description of the social impact goal and gameplay instructions.
 The submission form will open in February 2018.

 The submission portal will open on February 1st and close April 1st, 2018.
 Games will be evaluated by a jury in April-May 2018, and celebrated at awards ceremonies in each city in June/July 2018.

 RULES & ELIGIBILITY

-- The Challenge is open only to students who are enrolled in grade 6, 7, 8, 9, 10, 11 or 12 in New York City, or Los Angeles.
+- The Challenge is open only to students who are enrolled in grade 6, 7, 8, 9, 10, 11 or 12 in New York City, Los Angeles, Atlanta, Detroit, and Pittsburgh.